patobelardo/wcfToGrpcPoC/readme.md

 The main purpose of this PoC is to do an excercise about how to move from WCF solutions to GRPC.

+*Updated to use .net core 3.0 preview9 + nuget packages*

 ## Grpc CodeFirst

 The supported and recommended way to implement Grpc on .net core is documented [here](https://docs.microsoft.com/en-us/aspnet/core/grpc/aspnetcore?view=aspnetcore-3.0&tabs=visual-studio).This approach is using .proto files.